CR90-IV/covid/index.md

-# How much COVID-19 is there in the UK?
+# How many people in the UK have COVID-19 at the moment?

-Using UKHSA data (coronavirus.gov.uk) and corrections for underreporting and delays.

 ## By region